 Mill rates for education taxes are set by the Government of Saskatchewan.
 More information on the setting of education property tax mill rates can be found at Education Property Tax System.

-The mill rates set for the 2018 tax year are as follows:
+The mill rates set for this tax year are as follows:

 |Property Class||Mill Rate|